wix-incubator/wix-rest-docs/wix-loyalty-program/guides/Example Flows.md

 ### Step 2: Contact the Customers

 Then, your app will email every identified customer.
-You’ll let them know how many points they need to reach the 1000-point-milestone, and that they’ll get a coupon for reaching it.
+You’ll let them know how many points they need to reach the 1000-point-milestone, and what they will receive for reaching it.

 >**Notes:**
 > + Make sure to check whether the customers have agreed to receive emails from the site owners by calling the [Query Email Subscriptions](https://dev.wix.com/api/rest/marketing/email-subscriptions/query-email-subscriptions) endpoint.